cooperfrench95/coopyswap/NOTES.md

 * Contract that creates LP and handles withdrawals & deposits to that LP as well as the associated NFTs.
 * Contract representing an LP itself, manages internal LP state and fee collection

+## Areas to focus on

+* Integer/Fixed point arithmetic (really not sinking in.
+Need more practice with these zeroes)